thebruce13/bbrotherton-hugo/content/blog/managing-offscreen-tables.md

 ```

 That's all for now, I hope this gets your tables in order so people with phones know about all your awesome table content that is off the screen.
 I'd suggest you take a look at the [codepen provided](https://codepen.io/brucebrotherton/pen/VwvPvaW) to see it in action.

+### Update 4/19
+I discovered that using the transform property instead of the left will remove the lag that seemed to happen when interacting with the element.
+The code is updated on this page to use that now.